mapzen/documentation/docs/overview/rate-limits.md

 ### Mapzen Terrain Tiles

-[Mapzen Terrain Tiles](https://mapzen.com/documentation/terrain-tiles/) provides global elevation coverage.
-This service is 100% cached and there are no rate limits.
+[Mapzen Terrain Tiles](https://mapzen.com/documentation/terrain-tiles/) provides global elevation coverage and there are no rate limits.

-_Note: This service is not currently part of Mapzen Flex._

 The Mapzen Terrain Tiles service is built from the [Joerd](https://github.com/tilezen/joerd) open-source project.